hamid0740/LinkForest/README.md

 <li><a href="https://netlify.com" target="_blank">Netlify</a></li>
 <li><a href="https://neocities.org" target="_blank">Neocities</a></li>

-## How to Customize?
+## 🎨How to Customize?
-To customize you need a little knowledge of Front-end developing.
+To customize, you need a little knowledge of Front-end developing.
 Then by following instructions below you can customize the template.
 If you are a little bit more skilled, you can easily edit CSS and JS files.

 Also you need to change every text in **index.html** file starting with `$`.
 For example if I see `$Username` in **index.html** file, I will change it with `hamid0740`.